zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------
 - Be working on your [Final Exam Review][rev]
-- Last day for Makeup Work is Friday, May 21
+- Last day for Makeup Work and [Test Corrections][tc] is Friday, May 21
 - Be working on your [syllabus]:
 	- 16-5 and 16-6 due Friday, 5/14
 	- 16-7 and 16-8 due Tuesday, 5/18